kornelski/cavif-rs/README.md

  * `--quality=n` — Quality from 1 (worst) to 100 (best).
 The numbers have different meaning than JPEG's quality scale.
 [Beware when comparing codecs](https://kornel.ski/faircomparison).
  * `--speed=n` —   Encoding speed between 1 (best, but slowest) and 10 (fastest, but a blurry mess).
 Encoding of AVIF is pretty slow, so you need either a) beefy multicore machine b) avoid large images c) patience.
  * `--overwrite` — Replace files if there's .avif already.
 By default existing files are left untouched.
  * `-o path` —     Write output to this path instead of samefile.avif.
-If multiple input files are specified, it's interpted as a directory.
+If multiple input files are specified, it's interpreted as a directory.
  * `--quiet` —     Don't print anything during conversion.